 Container terminals in seaports constitute the interface between sea (container vessels) and land (trucks and trains) transportation of goods in the global supply chain.
-They do differ in size, function and layout but, in principle, they all consist of the same sub-systems as illustrated in the following figure, see Steenken et al (2004).
+They do differ in size, function, and layout but, in principle, they all consist of the same sub-systems [34].